Chanakya-22/ros2-platoon-follow-the-leader/README.md

-# ROS 2 Platoon Follow the Leader (Robodog Edition)
+# ROS 2 Platoon Follow the Leader (Robodog-Edition)

 This project implements a leader-follower platoon system using two simulated Robodogs in ROS 2 and Gazebo Harmonic.
 The leader Robodog can be controlled manually via keyboard teleoperation, while the follower autonomously tracks and maintains a safe distance behind the leader.